Please find below answers to our most frequently asked questions.

 For poison-related emergencies, contact ASPCA Poison Control, available 24 hours a day, 365 days a year.
 Call (888) 426-4435 or visit the ASPCA’s website.

-What are the wait times?
+What are the current wait times?

 Wait times vary on a case-by-case basis and are always evolving.
 We do not place time limits on patient care, and we will be with you and your pet as soon as possible.
 You can expect wait times to range anywhere from 2 to 6 hours on any given day.
 Thank you for your patience and understanding.